 Section 1 Getting Started

 1.10 Quickstart Guide

-Insert hardware into smartphone or tablet.
+Insert hardware into smartphone, tablet, PC or Mac.
 Then download WiPry software from either Apple App Store or Google Play Store.
+Or, go to oscium.com/quickstart to locate the installers for PC and Mac.